Pterygotidae: History of research

 Jaekelopterus, previously designated as a species of Pterygotus, was separated into a distinct genus in 1964 based on the supposed different segmentation of the genital appendage.
 These supposed differences would later turn out to be false, but briefly prompted Jaekelopterus to be classified within a family of its own, the "Jaekelopteridae".
 The error with the genital appendage was later discovered and rectified, making Jaekelopterus a member of the Pterygotidae once more.
 In 1974, Størmer raised the Pterygotus subgenera Acutiramus and Truncatiramus to the level of separate genera.
 Truncatiramus has later been recognized as representing a synonym of Erettopterus.

 In 1986, Paul Selden examined the fossil material of the enigmatic arthropod Necrogammarus and concluded that the specimen represents the infracapitulum and attached palp of a large pterygotid.
 The fossil likely belongs to either Erettopterus marstoni or Pterygotus arcuatus, both found in the same locality, but the lack of key diagnostic features in the Necrogammarus remains makes assignment to either impossible, and therefore, Necrogammarus is considered an unspecified pterygotid.

 In 2009, Pterygotus ventricosus was recognized as being distinct from, and far more basal than, other species in its genus and was thus named as the type species of a new genus, Ciurcopterus.
 Studies of specimens referred to this genus resolved long-standing contentiousness about the precise phylogenetic position of the Pterygotidae, providing evidence in the form of shared characteristics that Slimonia, not Herefordopterus or Hughmilleria as previously thought, was the closest sister taxon of the group.
-However, in a 2025 paper Ciurcopterus was separated out from Pterygotidae and placed in a new family, Ciurcopteridae.
+However, in a 2025 paper Ciurcopterus was separated out from Pterygotidae and placed in a new family, Ciurcopteridae, recovered as the sister taxon of Pterygotidae.

 Evolutionary history

 The pterygotids were one of the most successful eurypterid groups, with fossilised remains having been discovered on all continents except Antarctica.
 They are the only eurypterid group with a cosmopolitan distribution.
 Their remains range in age from 428 to 372 million years old (for a total temporal range of approximately 56 million years), reaching their greatest diversity during the Late Silurian, a period in time when other eurypterid groups became increasingly diverse as well.
 The enlargement and specialisation of the chelicerae within the Pterygotidae has been recognised as one of the two most striking evolutionary innovations within the Eurypterida, besides the transformation of the most posterior prosomal appendage into a swimming paddle (a trait seen in all eurypterids in the Eurypterina suborder).

-The (former) most primitive and basal pterygotid, Ciurcopterus, preserves a mixture of characteristics that are reminiscent of Slimonia, which is often interpreted as a sister-taxon of the Pterygotidae, as well as more derived pterygotids.
-The appendages were similar to those of Slimonia but the carapace clearly belonged to a pterygotid, further suggesting a close relationship between the Pterygotidae and the Slimonidae within the Pterygotioidea superfamily.